After all, this area is a UNESCO World Heritage Site.

 After my visit to Fox Glacier earlier in the day, I arranged for a short 10-minute shuttle from Fox Glacier town to Lake Matheson before sunset.
 Even in winter’s low-season, I was surprised by how few people were around to enjoy the view.

-The sequence of photos above span a period of just over one hour in time.
+The sequence of photos below span a period of just over one hour in time.
 Appearing in most of the photos are the two grand snow-frosted peaks: Mount Tasman (Horokoau) on the left and Aoraki (Mount Cook) on the right.

 I asked the question if one could really “hear” a sunset.
 I tried to find an answer in this post.